Legys/dna-sequence-kotlin-rest-api/CONVENTIONS.md

 Nuances:

 Prefer to use BehaviorSpec and Kotest matchers.
-Integration tests do HTTP calls using RestAssured.
+Integration tests do HTTP calls using RestAssured Kotlin DSL with Extract and Kotest matchers.
 There are handy extensions in the `extensions` package of the test project.